“Following recent harsh winters, we want to remind customers that

 - Allow a small trickle of water from both your cold and

-hot water faucets to run overnight to keep pipes from
+hot water faucets to run overnight to keep pipes and meters

-freezing.
-The cost of the extra water is low compared to the
+from freezing.
+The cost of the extra water is low compared

-cost to repair a broken pipe.
-Customers should also consider
+to the cost to repair a broken pipe.
+Replacing a water meter

-a wise water use practice and collect the running water for
+water use practices and collect the running water for later

 - Open cabinet doors to expose pipes to warmer room